alberto-paparella/alberto-paparella.github.io/_teaching/2025-sping-teaching-1.md

 location: "Ferrara, Italy"
 ---

-Introduction to the Assembly programming language for the MIPS architecture through the MARS simulator and support for the course excercises
+Introduction to the Assembly programming language for the MIPS architecture through the MARS simulator and support for the course excercises.